swetha0069/AIML_Task3/README.md

 4. Feature Relationships (Correlation Heatmap)
 Observation: There is an extremely strong positive correlation (near 0.96) between Petal Length and Petal Width.

 Insight: These two features are the most important for prediction.
-However, because they are so highly correlated, we must watch for Multicollinearity, where redundant features provide the same information to a model.# AIML_Task3
+However, because they are so highly correlated, we must watch for Multicollinearity, where redundant features provide the same information to a model.